-This paper argues for the integration of informal social protection into social policy theory and practice through a comparative analysis of informal social welfare mechanisms in Pakistan and Nigeria.
-The study explores various measures taken by households, family, community, NGOs, and religious organizations to meet immediate needs and guard against risks.
+This paper argues for the integration of informal social protection into social policy theory and practice through a comparative analysis of informal mechanisms in Pakistan and Nigeria.
 In developing countries, especially in Asia and Africa, where formal social protection coverage is limited, informal social protection plays a crucial role in addressing gaps in the welfare system.
-The research evaluates the perceived efficacy of these measures by recipients and underscores the need for their inclusion in social policy theory and practice.
 The findings not only contribute to a comprehensive understanding of welfare systems but also support for the cohesive integration of formal and informal social protection, providing evidence for policy improvements in developing and less developed countries.